 The highlight of the first set and indeed the show came with the “Built to Last” double-song set closer.
 Standing on the Moon> Just A Little Light.
-The first is considered by many to be the last truly great Garcia/Hunter collaboration, the later being a fiery Brent Mydland favorite.
-Warren Haynes fittingly leads the band through the duo and executes the spirit and charisma of the later Dead days with flare and exuberance.
+The first is considered by many to be the last truly great Garcia/Hunter collaboration, the latter being a fiery Brent Mydland favorite.
+Warren Haynes fittingly leads the band through the duo and executes the spirit and charisma of the later Dead days with flair and exuberance.
 What a treat!
-As the houselights go up for set break my friends and I are on fire about the wonderful first set.
+As the house lights go up for set break my friends and I are on fire about the wonderful first set.
 And what a cap off!

 The band leaves the stage for Phil’s donor wrap ritual.
 When they return everyone onstage is hugging and chatting.
 Key Phil and Friends dynamics, personal and musical.
-The band keep it mellow for encore with an underwhelming “Not Fade Away” encore.
-Of course the crowd bed the band goodbye with the chant “Know our love with not fade away.”
+The band keep it mellow for the encore with an underwhelming “Not Fade Away” encore.
+Of course, the crowd bid the band goodbye with the chant “Know our love will not fade away.”